mcdemarco/the-new-kitchen-cookbook/pie/fetaPuffs.md

 6. Preheat oven to 400°F.
 6. Slice into 4" squares with a dough scraper or other appropriate implement.
 7. Plop a scant tablespoon or heaping teaspoon of cheese in the center of each square.
 8. Fold over.
-If your squares aren't perfect, the dough is stretch enough to adjust at this point.
+If your squares aren't perfect, the dough is stretchy enough to adjust at this point.
 9. Wet the edges and crimp with a fork.
 10. Place on a parchment-paper covered cookie sheet.
 10. Brush with egg (especially if you're sprinkling stuff on top) or water.